MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### Do not set the AvoidPdcOnWan registry key to true

-When using FIM 2010 password reset, do not set the AvoidPdcOnWan registry key to true.
+When using MIM 2016 password reset, do not set the AvoidPdcOnWan registry key to true.

 If this registry key is set to true, the user very likely goes through the